 Green coffee buyers are highly experienced and check the coffee’s quality through grading and cupping.
 The first step in this process is known as the Grading Green Coffee protocol.
 Full defects will be calculated on a basis of 350 grams of green coffee sample.
 Full defects may fall into Category 1 (primary) or Category 2 (secondary) defects.
 In order for a sample to garner a “specialty” grading, it must have zero Category 1 defects and no more than five Category 2 defects.

 Once the sample receives a “specialty” grading, it’s time to actually sample the coffee in order to accurately assess its quality.
 This process, which is known as “cupping,” is made up of many intricate and detailed steps.
 Cupping is necessary to evaluate the sample’s roast color, fragrance, flavor, and sweetness (among many other details).
 Once every detail is scored, the sample’s final score is calculated.
 90-100 is classified as “outstanding,” 85-99.99 is seen as “excellent” while 80-84.99 is determined as “very good.”
 These three scores signify specialty coffee.
-If the score falls below 80.0 points, it is not specialty.
+If the score falls below 80.0 points, it is not considered specialty.
 Once the coffee garners the distinction of specialty coffee, it then goes over to the coffee roaster.

 How the Roaster Unlocks the Coffee’s True Potential

 Without the farmers or buyers, the roasters would have nothing with which to roast.
 Turning green coffee beans into something delicious and original takes skill.
-It’s a casual alchemy, an understandable transmutation which uses heat in order to unlock the true potential of the coffee bean.
+It’s a casual alchemy, an understandable transmutation that uses heat in order to unlock the true potential of the coffee bean.
 Let’s say you’ve spent most of your late teenage years working as a barista at a local coffee shop.
 Throughout your time in this position, you’ve noticed the pure joy people feel when they sip a cup of truly wonderful coffee.
 For some time now, you’ve been saving up to buy your very own coffee roaster so you could open your dream coffee house with a few friends.
-Hopefully you’ve done the appropriate research before embarking on your journey.
-Roasting high quality coffee is no walk in the park.
+Hopefully, you’ve done the appropriate research before embarking on your journey.
+Roasting high-quality coffee is no walk in the park.
 In fact, most specialty coffee roasters are certified by the Specialty Coffee Association only after they have completed a plethora of courses as well as hands-on training.

 Enhance Your Abilities

 Perhaps you picked up some roasting skills at the particular coffee shop where you worked.
 This is a great stepping stone but in order to understand what truly goes into coffee roasting, it’s necessary to gain as much knowledge and experience as possible.
 This is where the San Franciscan Roaster Company comes into play.
 If you purchase an SF-6 roaster, you’re welcome to visit our factory in Carson City, Nevada in order to learn all there is to know about your roaster.
 But if this is your first foray into coffee roasting, it’s in your best interest to visit the Coffee Roasting Institute - Blue Ridge Campus in North Carolina.
-As a Specialty Coffee Association Premiere Training Campus, CRI - Blue Ridge Campus gives students the ability to gain first-hand knowledge and experience into the world of coffee roasting.
+As a Specialty Coffee Association Premier Training Campus, CRI - Blue Ridge Campus gives students the ability to gain first-hand knowledge and experience in the world of coffee roasting.
 Classes have a 6:1 student to teacher ratio in order to maximize learning efficiency.
 The goal of the course is to help individuals roast with confidence.
 Other courses are also available for individuals who want to learn the ins and outs of running a successful coffee house or coffee roasting company.
 When you enroll in the CRI - Blue Ridge Campus, you’ll practice on San Franciscan Roasters so when you go back home, you’ll be able to use your own San Franciscan Roaster as you’re meant to!

 Become an Integral Part of the Specialty Coffee Roasting Community